Alma Cogan: Personal life

-Cogan lived with her widowed mother in Kensington High Street (at 44 Stafford Court) in a lavishly decorated ground-floor flat where she frequently entertained other celebrities.
-Regular visitors included: Princess Margaret, Noël Coward, Cary Grant, Audrey Hepburn, Michael Caine, Frankie Vaughan, Bruce Forsyth and Roger Moore.
+Cogan lived with her widowed mother at 44 Stafford Court, Kensington High Street, in a lavishly decorated ground-floor flat where she frequently entertained other celebrities.
+She was close with the Beatles' manager, Brian Epstein.
+Regular visitors included Princess Margaret, Noël Coward, Cary Grant, Audrey Hepburn, Elizabeth Taylor, Michael Caine, Frankie Vaughan, Bruce Forsyth and Roger Moore.

 John Lennon once recalled that, when he was a teenager, he used to mimic her savagely during his time at the Liverpool College of Art.
 Lennon's wife Cynthia also recalled, "John and I had thought of Alma [as] out of date and unhip."
-But after Lennon actually met Cogan on the TV pop show Ready Steady Go! in 1964, they became close friends, so much so that Cogan's sister Sandra later said that the pair had a serious romance that had to be kept secret because of Alma's family's strict Jewish faith.
+However, after Lennon met Cogan on the TV pop show Ready Steady Go! in 1964, they became friends.

-Cogan was close to the other Beatles as well, especially Paul McCartney, who first played the melody of "Yesterday" on her piano; he also played tambourine on her recording of "I Knew Right Away".
+Cogan was also close to the other Beatles, especially Paul McCartney, who played the melody of "Yesterday" on her piano.
+It was there that he added the words "scrambled eggs" to the nameless melody.
+The 1987 compilation album A Celebration includes a testimonial from McCartney: